GalinaMakarova/FlowerShop/README.md

 * Employee and Shop have association OneToOne, Shop can exist without Employee, but Employee without Shop should be removed automatically.
 * Country and Flower have association ManyToMany, Country can exist without Flower, Flower without Country - not
 * Shop and Flower have association OneToMany, one Shop for Many Flower objects.
 Flower without Shop cannot exist, Shop without Flower - can.

+# For checking please start all tests #